angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 ### Counterbalance

-Playing through {{Counterbalance}} is not easy.
+Playing through :card[Counterbalance] is not easy.
 Using a normal decklist, in game 1 there is no *standard* way of getting through it.
 If you can resolve a Veil of Summer that will certainly work, but most Counterbalance players will try to keep a 1-cost card on top of their deck as much as possible so this can prove